Stryxin/dnd5edark-foundryvtt/README.md

 - changed white for a slightly less bright one to reduce eyestrain
 - checkboxes are now inverted to fit better
 - Added **FOUNDRY WIDE DARK MODE** - activate in the module settings with a tickbox
-    - Changes the color scheme of everything in Foundr to "Dark Mode"
+    - Changes the color scheme of everything in Foundry to "Dark Mode"

  Tested with these mods, should turn them into Dark Mode as well: